vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 Both are open-source software that provides networking for cluster pods, services, and ingress.

 When you deploy a Tanzu Kubernetes cluster using Tanzu Mission Control or Tanzu CLI, Antrea CNI is automatically enabled in the cluster.
-To provision a Tanzu Kubernetes cluster using a non-default CNI, please see the below instructions:
+To provision a Tanzu Kubernetes cluster using a non-default CNI, see the following instructions:

 - [Deploy Tanzu Kubernetes clusters with calico](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-tanzu-k8s-clusters-networking.html#calico)